The Behmor 1600 Plus Customisable Drum Coffee Roaster Review

 Unfortunately the display screen and the control panel all leave something to be desired.

 Despite having a built-in smoke suppression system, numerous user reviews mention that it is still too smoky to use indoors.
-Some users report that roasting coffee indoors set off their smoke alarms or left an unpleasant and lingering odor.
+Some users report that roasting coffee indoors set off their smoke alarms or left an unpleasant and lingering odour.
 This problem can be mitigated by placing the roaster near or underneath an exhaust fan or range hood, but that might not be an easy or feasible task.

 Use only on a stable, heat-resistant surface.
 Place the Behmor 1600 Plus at least 18” inches (46cm) from ALL walls or cabinets and have at least 18” inches (46cm) clearance above unit, this is to include exhaust cover and vent holes.